shivanshtiwari2002/MultiClientChatApp-/README.md

 Multi-Client Chat Application (Java)

-This is a simple multi-client chat application built using Java Sockets and Swing GUI.
+This is a simple chat application made with Java where multiple users can join and chat together.
+It uses Java Sockets for communication and Java Swing for the graphical interface.

-💬 Features:
+Features:

-✅ Multiple users can connect to the server and chat in real-time ✅ Clean, modern GUI using Java Swing
+Multiple users can connect and chat in real-time

+Simple and clean Swing-based chat window

-✅ Broadcasts messages to all connected clients
+Messages are broadcast to all connected users

-✅ Exit option to leave the chat gracefully
+Users can exit the chat safely

-✅ Option to send image files (.jpg, .jpeg, .png) to other users (basic file transfer)
+Users can send basic image files (.jpg, .jpeg, .png)

-⚙️ How it Works:
+How it works:

-First, run the MultiClientChatServer file to start the server on port 5000
+Run the MultiClientChatServer file first.
+This starts the server on port 5000.

-Multiple users can run the MultiClientChatClient file and join the chat by entering their name
+Each user runs the MultiClientChatClient file and enters their name to join the chat.

-Messages sent by any user are broadcasted to all other users
+Any message sent by one user is sent to everyone else.

-Users can also send image files which will be displayed as file notifications
+Image files can also be sent, and they appear as file notifications.

-🛠️ Technologies Used:
+Technologies used:

 Java Sockets (Networking)

 Java Swing (GUI)

-Basic File Transfer over Socket Streams
+Basic File Transfer using socket streams

-🚀 How to Run:
-Compile the server file:

-bash
-Copy
-Edit
-javac MultiClientChatServer.java
-java MultiClientChatServer
-Compile and run the client for each user:

-bash
-Copy
-Edit
-javac MultiClientChatClient.java
-java MultiClientChatClient
-📂 Notes:
-The server runs on localhost and port 5000 by default

-You can modify the IP/Port in the client code to run over different machines on the same network

-Currently, file sending is basic and works for image files only

-🎯 Purpose:
-This project is for educational/demo purposes to understand:
-✔ Java Socket Programming
-✔ Multi-threading with multiple clients
-✔ Building GUI-based chat apps in Java